 Since classes often have multiple reading levels in one room, it’s helpful to have a big collection of emergent reader books and fluency passages on hand so you can give each child what she needs.
 That’s why I’ll give you DOZENS of them inside The Reading Roadmap!

 Quick Check Up

-Many children don’t like to read because they think they just aren’t good at it.
+When I help struggling readers, I often find that they need help building confidence.
+Simply put, many children don’t like to read because they think they just aren’t good at it.